Recently Enrolled MPH Students

 Registering for Classes

-The process of assigning academic advisors and registering for classes is managed by the Public Health and Professional Degree Programs Registrar's Office.
+The process of assigning academic advisors and registering for classes is managed by the Graduate Programs Registrar's Office.

 The Registrar's Office will contact enrolling students within two weeks of receiving their enrollment reply form and tuition deposit via email with information about who will be your faculty advisor and instructions for registering for classes.